MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 Once you enable the needed satellite locations, you can update your user accounts to use the appropriate preferred data location.
 We recommend that you set a preferred data location for every user, even if that user is staying in the central location.

 > [!IMPORTANT]
-> If a user's preferred data location is set to a location that has not been configured as a satellite location or the central locationk, the system will default to the central location when provisioning OneDrive and SharePoint sites and Group mailboxes.
+> If a user's preferred data location is set to a location that has not been configured as a satellite location or the central location, the system will default to the central location when provisioning OneDrive and SharePoint sites and Group mailboxes.

 > [!TIP]
 > We recommend that you begin validations with a test user or small group of users before rolling out multi-geo to your broader organization.